rmosolgo/graphql-ruby/guides/subscriptions/subscription_type.md

 end
 ```

-See {% internal_link "Implementing Subscriptions","subscriptions/implementation" %} for more about actually delivering updates.
+See [Implementing Subscriptions](subscriptions/implementation) for more about actually delivering updates.

-See {% internal_link "Subscription Classes", "subscriptions/subscription_classes" %} for more about implementing subscription root fields.
+See [Subscription Classes](subscriptions/subscription_classes) for more about implementing subscription root fields.